RedHatInsights/insights-frontend-components/doc/components/inventory.md

     reactRouterDom: reactRouterDom //React router dom { withRouter, Switch, Route, Redirect, Link } are required
     reactIcons: reactIcons //PF icons { TimesIcon, SyncIcon, hieldAltIcon, DollarSignIcon, WrenchIcon, CertificateIcon } are required, but they might be changed and more will be needed in future
-    reactCore: reactCore //PF react core items, best is to import * and pass whole reactCore }
+    reactCore: reactCore //PF react core items, best is to import * and pass whole reactCore
+    pfreact: pfreact // PF 3 react components - PaginationRow is currently used }
 ```